richardzcode/Dochameleon/examples/basics/docs/guide_customize_core.md

 ---
 id: guide_core
-title: Customization - Core Component
+title: Core Component
 sidebar_label: Core Component
 ---

 Like mentioned in [Customization - React Component](./guide_react.html), Dochameleon merges custom and core components together at runtime.
 This makes further customization possible.

 Let's say you don't like sidebar at the left side for docs.
-Just create copy core `components/docs/DocsLayout.js` from core library to `website/components/docs`, then modify render function to switch the order of sidebar and content.
+Just copy `components/docs/DocsLayout.js` from core library to `website/components/docs`, then modify render function to switch the order of sidebar and content.

 ```
     return (